Opioid & Opiate Detox Guide

 • Keep naloxone (Narcan) accessible in case of emergency

 If you relapse, get help immediately.
 Your tolerance has dropped, making your old dose potentially fatal.
+For general information about opioid use disorder and recovery, Understanding Opioid Use Disorder (MedlinePlus) is a helpful starting point.

 Critical: Overdose Risk After Detox